mahesh1810/MultiStepperSyringePump/README.md

 Serial Inputs:
 a---> Enter distance linear guide 'a' has to move :
 b---> Enter distance linear guide 'b' has to move :
-g---> Run motor 'a' by specific distance then wait for 'period' and then run motor 'b' by specific distance.
+g---> Run motor 'a' by a specific distance then wait for a 'period' and then run motor 'b' by a specific distance.
 Note: specific distances are hard coded and can be changed by modifying the code
 s---> Stop all the motors

 Output: